Bungie: Background and founding (1990–1993)

-The team focused on the Macintosh platform, not Windows-based personal computers, because the Mac market was more open and Jones had been raised on the platform.
+The team focused on the Macintosh platform, as opposed to Windows-based personal computers, because the Mac market was more open and Jones had been raised on the platform.
 While Jones was responsible for many of the creative and technical aspects, Seropian was a businessman and marketer.
 "What I liked about [Seropian] was that he never wasted any money", Jones recalled.
 With no money to hire other personnel, the two assembled Minotaur boxes by hand in Seropian's apartment.
 While the pair remained low on funds—Seropian's wife was largely supporting him—the modest success of Minotaur gave the duo enough money to develop another project.

 Inspired by the shooter game Wolfenstein 3D, Jones wrote a 3D game engine for the Mac.
 Bungie's next game was intended to be a 3D port of Minotaur, but Jones and Seropian found that Minotaur's top-down perspective gameplay did not translate well to the 3D perspective, and did not want to rely on modems.
 Instead, they developed a new storyline for the first-person shooter that became Pathways into Darkness, released in 1993.
 Jones did the coding, with his friend Colin Brent creating the game's art.
 The game was a critical and commercial success, winning awards including Inside Mac Games' "Adventure Game of the Year" and Macworld's "Best Role-Playing Game".

 Pathways beat sales expectations and became Bungie's first commercial success.
 Bungie moved from a one-bedroom apartment to a studio in Chicago's South Side on South Halsted Street; Seropian and Jones's first full-time employee, Doug Zartman, joined in May 1994 to provide support for Pathways, but became Bungie's public relations person, honing Bungie's often sophomoric sense of humor and irreverence.
 Bungie composer Martin O'Donnell remembered that the studio's location, a former girls' school next to a crack house, "smelled like a frat house after a really long weekend" and reminded staff of a locale from the Silent Hill horror video games.